serpapi/google-search-results-nodejs/README.md

 make test
 ```

+## Error Management

+SerpApi keeps error management simple:
+1. backend service error or search fail.
+2. client error.

+If it's a backend error, a simple error message is returned as string in the server response.
+If it's a client error, then a `SerpApiClientException` is raised.

 ## Change log

  * 2.1
    * add support for Naver, HomeDepot, AppleStoreApp, DuckDuckGo
    * defeature location if it is not supported by the search engine